Earl Van Dorn: Homicide

 A few weeks later, on the morning of May 7, Dr. Peters went to the Cheairs mansion.
 Van Dorn's security staff recognized him, as he frequently stopped to obtain passes through the Confederate lines, and let him inside.
 Peters walked into Van Dorn's office, where the general was writing at his desk, pulled out a pistol, and shot him in the back of the head.
 A few minutes later, the daughter of Martin Cheairs ran outside, saying that Peters had shot Van Dorn.
 The general's staff found him unconscious but still alive.
 The shot was fatal, and Van Dorn died four hours later, never having regained consciousness.
-Peters alleged that he had pulled a pistol aiming for Van Dorn forehead but that Van Dorn moved at the last minuite; however the bullet wound was in the back not the side of Van Dorns head.
+Peters alleged that he had pulled a pistol aiming for Van Dorn's forehead but that Van Dorn moved at the last minute; however, the bullet wound was in the back, not the side, of Van Dorn's head.

 The small caliber pistol round had traversed Van Dorn's brain and lodged behind his forehead.
 He suffered cerebral herniation and eventual cardiac and respiratory arrest.
-Those searching for Peters horse trail found that stone walls had been broken down all the ways to the woodsPeters was later arrested by Confederate authorities but was never brought to trial for the killing.
+Those searching for Peters horse trail found that stone walls had been broken down all the ways to the woods.
+Peters was later arrested by Confederate authorities but was never brought to trial for the killing.
 In defense of his actions, Dr. Peters stated that Van Dorn had "violated the sanctity of his home."
 Condemnation of Van Dorn in the southern United States was widespread, as the code of honor ran strong in the region for certain behaviors.
 Confederate general St. John Liddell, a brigadier in the Army of Tennessee, said there was little sympathy to be had for Van Dorn.
 However, the claim of "little sympathy" was contradicted by eyewitness accounts of the funeral and letters to Van Dorn's family as recorded in A Soldier's Honor by Emily Miller, which suggest broad sorrow and sympathy from the majority.